YoussBGD/ssm-dta/README.md

     docker run ssm-dta

+**- Or run the Docker container with more CPUs to increase the power.**

+    docker run --cpus {CPUs number} ssm-dta

 **4- To access the application, Open a web browser and navigate to the "Network URL" showed in the terminal after running the Docker container**.<br><br><br><br>